Gorge Road

 Gorge Road is a locality in the Southland region of New Zealand's South Island.
 It is on the Southern Scenic Route and is situated on the western bank of the Mataura River.
 Nearby settlements include Ashers to the west, and across the Mataura, Pine Bush and Titiroa to the east.

-The name Gorge Road derives from the main 19th century overland route, which was along a Bush lined valley and gave the appearance of a gorge.
+Formerly the town was known as "Oteramika Gorge" however, for postal reasons in 1896, the name was changed.
+The name Gorge Road derives from the former names, Gorge Run, an early landholding in the same location.